BaseMax/FirstLaravelAPI/README.md

 A simple example of how to create a RESTful API in Laravel Framework 8.36.1.

+I used Database **sqlite** because I wanted to deploy this project very quickly and easy.
+You can easily change the type of database and its connection in the **config file**.

 ## Endpoints

 **Get all posts:** `GET /api/posts`